 - fresh thyme

 - 1/2 lime

-Once the oil is hot add the sunchokes and the thyme and let cook while stirring occasionally to make sure they are all coated with oil and cooked (there'll be sitting on top of each other but if you stir well every 2 minutes or so they all get to cooked in the end).
+Once the oil is hot add the sunchokes and the thyme and let cook while stirring occasionally to make sure they are all coated with oil and cooked (there'll be sitting on top of each other but if you stir well every 2 minutes or so they all get too cooked in the end).
 The process will take about 10 minutes.
 When they are almost ready, make some space on the pan, add more ghee if the pan looks dry and add an egg.
-It will be ready in about 3 minutes, depending how you want your egg cooked.
+It will be ready in about 3 minutes, depending on how you want your egg cooked.